OsmanKAYI/full-stack-roadmap/typescript/README.md

 To start using TypeScript, follow these steps:

+### 1. Installation

-1. **Installation:** Install TypeScript globally using npm (Node Package Manager).
+- Install TypeScript globally using npm (Node Package Manager).

 ```bash
 npm install -g typescript
 ```

-2. **Create a TypeScript file:** Create a file with a .ts extension, for example, app.ts.
+### 2. Create a TypeScript file

+- Create a file with a .ts extension, for example, app.ts.

+### 3. Write TypeScript Code

-3. **Write TypeScript Code:** Write your TypeScript code using TypeScript features such as static typing, interfaces, and classes.
+- Write your TypeScript code using TypeScript features such as static typing, interfaces, and classes.

-4. **Compile TypeScript to JavaScript:** Compile your TypeScript code to JavaScript using the TypeScript compiler (tsc).
+### 4. Compile TypeScript to JavaScript

+- Compile your TypeScript code to JavaScript using the TypeScript compiler (tsc).

 ```bash
 tsc app.ts
 ```

+### 5. Run the JavaScript

-5. **Run the JavaScript:** Run your JavaScript code in the Node.js environment or a browser.
+- Run your JavaScript code in the Node.js environment or a browser.

 ## Features